rlivingsus/misc/books.md

 RITHMATIST: 1) The Rithmatist
 SKYWARD: ~~Defending Elysium, 1)Skyward (AUDIBLE), 2)Starsight (audible), 2.1)Sunreach,2.2)ReDawn~~, 3)Cytonic (audible), ~~3.1)Evershore (read before cytonic),~~ 4) Defiant
 INFINITY BLADE: Infinity Blade game; ~~Infinity Blade: Awakening;~~ Infinity Blade II game; ~~Infinity Blade: Redemption;~~ Infinity Blade III game; Games no longer on Epic site.
 WARBREAKER: 1) Warbreaker, 2) Nightblood
+SOLO: 1) Perfect State, 2) Shadow for Silence in the Forests of Hell

 ### Scalzi, John
 OLD MAN'S WAR SERIES: Old Man's War, Questions for a Soldier, The Ghost Brigades, The Sagan Diary, The Last Colony, Zoe's Tale, After the Coup, The Human Division, The B-Team, Walk the Plank, We only need the Heads, A Voice in the Wilderness, Tales from the Clarke, The Back Channel, The Dog King, The Sound of Rebellion, The Observers, This must be the Place, A Problem of Proportion, The Gentle Art of Cracking Heads, Earth Below Sky Above, The Human Division Extras, The End of All Things, The Life of the Mind, This Hollow Union, Can Long Endure, To Stand or Fall